uhppoted/uhppoted-app-home-assistant/README.md

 ### Off-LAN controllers

-Controllers that are not on the local LAN segments are not discoverable and have to be added manually to the _uhppoted_ section of the _Home Assistant_ `configuration.yaml` file (in the _config_ folder), e.g.:
+Controllers that are not on the local LAN segment are not discoverable and have to be added manually to the _uhppoted_ section of the _Home Assistant_ `configuration.yaml` file (in the _config_ folder), e.g.:
 ```
 ...